mianmuneebajaz/resume/README.md

 # resume
-My Personal Resume , feel free to reuse.
+My Personal Resume , feel free to reuse the template